bhauman/figwheel-main/docs/docs/emacs.md

 this small bit of information you will be able to do a lot of editing.

 [Some good visual guides on how to learn Emacs](http://emacs.sexy/#learn).

+[Emacs rocks][emacs-rocks] is a great resource of helpful videos once you want to do more advanced editing.

 ## Installing CIDER